Our Approach to Migraine Relief and Occipital Neuralgia Treatment

 Is Nerve Decompression Surgery successful in reducing symptoms?

 Some of our patients have essentially been “cured” of their condition.
 This means they no longer need medical therapy and rarely, if ever, have a headache.
-Though each individual case varies, if you suffer from occipital neuralgia there is a good chance your symptoms would be helped by either Botox® or surgery.
+Though each case varies, if you suffer from occipital neuralgia, there is a good chance your symptoms would be helped by either Botox® or surgery.

 back-to-top